team of researchers was headed by Professor Neil

 were among the results observed and evaluated over

-21 days use of the machine by oedema sufferers.
+21 days use of the machine by edema sufferers.
 The

-research work was a feature of a recent ABC
+research work was a feature of a ABC television

 project, and final results of the trial were

 presented by Flinders Consulting Chairman Ms Louise